google/ExoPlayer/CONTRIBUTING.md

 ## Pull requests ##

 We will also consider high quality pull requests.
-These should normally merge into the [dev][] branch rather than master.
-To contribute in this way you must first submit a Contributor License Agreement, as described below.
+These should normally merge into the `dev-vX` branch with the highest major version number.
+Bug fixes may be suitable for merging into older `dev-vX` branches.
+Before a pull request can be accepted you must submit a Contributor License Agreement, as described below.

 [dev]: https://github.com/google/ExoPlayer/tree/dev